Research Models

 Motor Impairment at 5

 Abnormalities in gait, coordination, and strength.
-As early as 5 weeks of age, KOs had increased foot slips on the tapered balance beam, at 7 weeks they showed hind limb fatigue, which progressed to hind limb dragging, and by 2 months they exhibited alterations in oromotor behaviors.
+By 5 weeks, KOs had increased foot slips on the tapered balance beam, at 7 weeks they showed hind limb fatigue, which progressed to hind limb dragging, and by 2 months they exhibited alterations in oromotor behaviors.
 Deficits in gait may be transient.
+Partial reversal of motor impairment by Levodopa.

 4. X